Simulating Rust's Self keyword via generics in Java

 .

-If a class and all of its superclasses (except Object
+If a class and all of its superclasses (except Object) obey this convention,

 type parameter